- About OSU Panhellenic

-As a chapter we strive to live up to the purpose of Tri Delta and form bonds that will last us a lifetime.
+As a chapter, we strive to live up to the purpose of Tri Delta and form bonds that will last us a lifetime.
 The women of this organization prioritize being academically excellent and helpful members of the Corvallis community.
 We love to be involved with not only the community but also our national philanthropy, St. Jude Children's Research Hospital.
 Our chapter takes pride in every fundraiser that goes towards these children in need.
-Tri Delta supports St. Jude Children's Research Hospital, a facility for children with cancer and other life threatening illnesses.
-Previously, Tri Delta Executive Office committed our chapters nationwide to raise $15 million in 5 years to help build a Patient Care Floor in the New St. Jude Chidren's Care Center.
+Tri Delta supports St. Jude Children's Research Hospital, a facility for children with cancer and other life-threatening illnesses.
+Previously, Tri Delta Executive Office committed our chapters nationwide to raise $15 million in 5 years to help build a Patient Care Floor in the New St. Jude Children's Care Center.
 At our recent St. Jude Leadership Conference, we received the news that we have exceeded our expectations and raised $15 million in an amazing 3.5 years.
 Due to this achievement, we are now committing to raise $60 million in ten years.
 Our chapter takes great pride in helping St. Jude and making a difference in the lives of many children.
-Click here to access chapter profile.

 Delta Gamma is a sorority focused on sisterhood, long lasting friendships, scholarship, student involvement and giving back.
 Our sisterhood is built on not only creating a better world through service, but also on being committed to pursuing lives as active and involved individuals.
 Delta Gammas engage themselves with other chapters on campus by participating in philanthropies and other Greek events.
 In addition to our involvement with other Greek Organizations, numerous Beta Upsilon members serve as leaders of the greater OSU and Corvallis communities.
-We have members in ASOSU, Engineers without borders, Panhellenic Executive Council, Disability Access Services, and more.
-Off campus, we all spend time volunteering at a retirement home: Corvallis Caring Place, and additionally have numerous women who dedicate time volunteering for various organizations including Heartlnd Humane Society, Boys and Girls Club, and CASA Voices for Children.
+We have members on Panhellenic Executive Council, work in Undergraduate Research Labs, serve as Order of Omega officers, lead on-campus club as officers, and much more.
+Off campus, we all spend time volunteering at a retirement home: Corvallis Caring Place, and additionally have numerous women who dedicate time volunteering for various organizations including Heartland Humane Society, Community Outreach Inc. and Good Samaritan Hospital.
 Education is another key component in Delta Gamma.
 Our chapter provides study table hours each term and has been in the top three sororities in grades for countless terms at OSU.
 Beyond involvement and scholarship, the Beta Upsilon Chapter is devoted to creating fun sisterhood activities for its members, as creating bonds of friendship is one of our top priorities.
-Another large focus of our organization nationwide is our biannual philanthropy events: Anchor Splash and Anchor Slam.
-Anchor Splash is an event that is held in the fall in which many Greek houses participate in events ranging from check-ins, to a synchronized swim performance, to a talent show.
-In the Fall of 2014, our chapter alone fundraised over $33,000 for the organization Service for Sight.
-In the spring we have Anchor Slam, which is a weekend dodgeball tournament.
-This Spring we were able to raise over $1,000, which was a magnificent improvement from previous years.
+Another large focus of our organization nationwide is our biannual philanthropy events to support Service for Sight: Anchor Splash and Anchor Slam.
+Anchor Splash is an event that is held in the fall in which many Greek chapters participate in events ranging from check-ins, to a synchronized swim performance, to a talent show.
+In the spring we have Anchor Slam, which is a one-day dodgeball tournament.
 These events are two of the highlights of the year as a member of Delta Gamma as we strive to always give back and Do Good.
-Click here to access chapter profile.

 Kappa Alpha Theta: